TxnLab/use-wallet/README.md

 To initialize wallets with default options, pass the wallet ID using the `WalletId` enum.
 To use custom options, pass an object with the `id` and `options` properties.

-> **Note:** Pera and WalletConnect's `projectId` option is required.
+> **Note:** WalletConnect's `projectId` option is required.
 You can obtain a project ID by registering your application at https://cloud.walletconnect.com/

 > **Note:** Magic's required `apiKey` can be obtained by signing up at https://dashboard.magic.link/signup